 The answer is that there is NO difference between buzzed driving and drunk driving according to the law.
 The word “buzzed” is really just a euphemism for feeling slightly intoxicated and there is no law in Georgia that defines any difference whatsoever.
 If stopped for driving too fast, too slow, running a red light, failure to stop or any other moving violation occurs after you have been drinking any alcohol, there is no way to determine whether or not you are above the legal limit in Atlanta or any other city unless a breathalyze is admnistered.
 In terms of impairment, its just too tough to make the call as far as how your judgment will be impacted on your way home.

-The Fortas Law Group handles Atlanta DUI Defense and also handles DUI cases in many additional cities throughout Ga.
+Hawkins Spizman Fortas handles Atlanta DUI Defense and also handles DUI cases in many additional cities throughout Ga.
 Call us at 404-933-1153 for answers to your questions about a Ga DUI charge or any other moving violation.
 Experience matters and we are on your side!